cmaclell/concept_formation/README.md

 author={MacLellan, C.J. and Harpstead, E. and Aleven, V. and Koedinger, K.R.}, title={TRESTLE: Incremental Learning in Structured Domains using Partial
        Matching and Categorization.},
-booktitle = {The Third Conference on Advances in Cognitive Systems}, year={2015}
+booktitle = {The Annual Third Conference on Advances in Cognitive Systems}, year={2015}
 }
 ```